Skip to Content

 An accurate and complete job description will enable the University to accurately describe the necessary qualifications, skills, knowledge, abilities and personal attributes, behaviours and/or competencies a job applicant should be judged to possess in order to be appointed to a position and to start making a significant contribution to the position within an appropriate and reasonable time-frame following their appointment.
 This description is called a person specification (see separate section below) and, together with the job description, will assist Massey to recruit and appoint appropriately qualified and skilled employees (‘human resources’) to fill those positions.

-Through the PRP process an individual’s initial training and development needs are assessed primarily against the requirements of their job description and person specification.
-In subsequent years the focus of the PRP will be on (a) how well the individual performed their duties and responsibilities over the previous 12 months; (b) what competency gaps are deemed to exist, and (c) consideration of an individual’s career aspirations and developing a personalised plan for professional career growth and advancement (including ‘Academic Promotions’).
+Through the PDP process an individual’s initial training and development needs are assessed primarily against the requirements of their job description and person specification.
+In subsequent years the focus of the PDP will be on (a) how well the individual performed their duties and responsibilities over the previous 12 months; (b) what competency gaps are deemed to exist, and (c) consideration of an individual’s career aspirations and developing a personalised plan for professional career growth and advancement (including ‘Academic Promotions’).

 A job description must be current for these important functions to be carried out effectively.